hallofdreams/hallofdreams.github.io/_posts/2022-06-29-the-death-of-poetry.md

 > *and he called for his bowl*
 > *and he called for his fiddlers three.*

 It's not always true that art forms always progress from simple to complex; [TVTropes has certainly collected enough examples](https://tvtropes.org/pmwiki/pmwiki.php/Main/UnbuiltTrope) to prove that the earliest take on a motif or story can be complex and nuanced in its own right.
 But it is true that the first artist to use a trope has no previous examples of it to build on, and the second artist does.
-The second artist, in fact, *must* build on it, or alter it, or start somewhat differently, because unless you're Pierre Menhard writing [*Don Quioxte*](https://en.wikipedia.org/wiki/Pierre_Menard,_Author_of_the_Quixote) you can't write an story identical to one that's already well-known and be received as anything but a plagiarist.
+The second artist, in fact, *must* build on it, or alter it, or start somewhat differently, because unless you're Pierre Menhrd writing [*Don Quioxte*](https://en.wikipedia.org/wiki/Pierre_Menard,_Author_of_the_Quixote) you can't write an story identical to one that's already well-known and be received as anything but a plagiarist.
 And the more times a trope is used, the further from the baseline idea an artist needs to go to be counted as 'original', if originality is the goal.

 > After W.B.
 Yeats:
 >